jantonelli111/DoublyRobustHD/README.md

 ## Continuous treatments

 The last topic to consider now is the estimation of treatment effects with continuous treatments.
-Here, we will be estimating
+Here, we will be estimating the entire exposure response curve, E(Y(t)) where Y(t) is the potential outcome at level t.

 ```{r, eval=FALSE}
 n = 200